jakemarsh/JMStaticContentTableViewController/README.md

 A `UITableViewController` subclass that allows you easily and simply display content similar to what is found in iOS's built-in Settings application.
 It also allows you to easily create `UITableViewControllers` that collection information.

+## Requirements

-Requirements: You'll need to build your project that is using `JMStaticContentTableViewController` with a compiler that supports Automatic Reference Counting.
+You'll need to build your project that is using `JMStaticContentTableViewController` with a compiler that supports Automatic Reference Counting.
 Your project does not have to use ARC to use this library.

-### Example Usage
+## Example Usage

-#### Adding a section and a cell
+### Adding a section and a cell

 ``` objc
 - (void) viewDidLoad {